-GRAPHICS / SOUND The graphics on the ST are pretty good here, colorful and the action is fast although there a major frame-rate problems here (some found on the enhanced STE version too despite the use of the Blitter chip).
-The game visuals are comparable to the Amiga (OCS) and PC versions though there are some background details missing in all stages.
-The ST version offers up to 22 colors on screen while the STE version uses up to 30 colors (surely more shades at the backdrops' coloring).
+GRAPHICS / SOUND The graphics on the ST are pretty good and colorful but the action suffers from major frame-rate problems (some found on the enhanced STE version too, despite the use of the Blitter chip).
+The game's visuals are comparable to the Amiga (OCS) and PC versions though there are some background details missing in all stages.
+The ST version has up to 22 colors on screen while the STE version uses up to 27 colors (and surely more shades at the backdrops' coloring).
 The game's sound on the ST is good, including all of the original (Amiga) tunes during gameplay but no sound effects(!)

 CPU: Motorola 68000 16/32bit at 8mhz.
 16 bit data bus/32 bit internal/24-bit address bus.
 MEMORY: RAM 512KB (1MB for the 1040ST models) / ROM 192KB GRAPHICS: Digital-to-Analog Converter of 3-bits, eight levels per RGB channel, featuring a 9-bit RGB palette (512 colors), 320x200 (16 color), 640x200 (4 color), 640x400 (monochrome).
 With special programming techniques could display 512 colors on screen in static images.
 SOUND: Yamaha YM2149F PSG "Programmable Sound Generator" chip provided 3-voice sound synthesis, plus 1-voice white noise mono PSG.
 It also has two MIDI ports, and support mixed YM2149 sfx and MIDI music in gaming (there are several games supported this).